• Skip to Content

 The Departmental Honors Program is available to all physics majors who maintain a 3.70 GPA in the major, and an overall GPA of 3.50.
 Eight credit hours of designated honors coursework are required, four of which may consist of a modified major course, and four of which must be PHYS 499, resulting in the completion of a research thesis.
 Successful completion of the program will result in a Departmental Honors designation on the student’s transcript.
 Students must submit an application to the department at least one year prior to graduation to participate in the honors program.
 See the department for details.

-A five-year program is offered leading to two degrees, a Bachelor of Arts or Bachelor of Science degree in Liberal Arts Engineering from Wheaton and a Bachelor of Science degree in a specific engineering field from an ABET accredited engineering program at another institution.
-This arrangement allows students to complete degrees in a wide array of engineering disciplines.
+A five-year program is offered leading to two degrees, a Bachelor of Arts or Bachelor of Science degree with a major in Liberal Arts Engineering from Wheaton and a Bachelor of Science degree with a major in a specific engineering field from an ABET accredited engineering program at another institution.
+This arrangement allows students to complete degrees in a wide array of specific engineering disciplines.
 The student must meet the requirements of the school to which admission is sought.
 Special joint programs are in place with Illinois Tech and Northern Illinois University (NIU) but students may transfer to any ABET accredited engineering program at other institutions as well.

 The joint program arrangement with Illinois Tech allows students to take other engineering courses not offered at Wheaton during the first three years of the five year program.
 An agreement with the nearby College of DuPage (COD) also allows students to take selected engineering coursework there during the first 3 years.
 Students must complete appropriate paperwork and register at both Wheaton College and either Illinois Tech or COD for the courses taught at these institutions.
 Illinois Tech courses will usually be taken at the Illinois Tech main campus in Chicago but some courses may be made available on internet upon request.